How to become a CPA without a degree in accounting: The non-traditional CPA Exam candidate

 More than one person has compared preparing for the CPA Exam to running a marathon.
 The big difference is that although some of us might have run a physical marathon, we’ve all run an academic marathon in completing our college education.
 During college, we’re conditioned to handle the prolonged duration and high intensity required to be successful.

-If I asked you to run a marathon today, however, telling me you ran one ten years ago will be of limited benefit.
+But if you were asked to run a maratho today, running one ten years ago will be of limited benefit.
 You’ll likely remember some of your best practices to cope with the rigors of the undertaking, but you can’t just pick up where you left off.
-The same is true for the path to CPA for non accounting majors and the academic marathon required to effectively prepare for the CPA Exam.
+The same is true for the path to becoming a CPA for non-accounting majors and the academic marathon required to effectively prepare for the CPA Exam.

 You can’t just pick up where you left off.
 If you’re pursuing a CPA without an accounting degree, especially if you haven’t been in an academic environment in quite some time, you’ll need to work back up to the intensity of study you dealt with day in and day out in college.
 Make sure to consider this when you decide your study schedule.
 It may require studying in shorter stretches several times a day rather than a single longer session as you build back your academic stamina.